Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 Spade tattoos aren't super mainstream, but they're still fairly popular among certain spheres.
-In fact, they're are commonly found among "lucky" tattoo designs.
-Often they are portrayed alone, but sometimes they're inked alongside other designs of a similar niche.
-The spade is often considered to be a powerful symbol, especially the ace of spades— which is the highest single card in many card games.
+In fact, they are commonly found among "lucky" tattoo designs.
+They are often portrayed alone, but sometimes they're inked alongside other designs of a similar niche.
+The spade is often considered to be a powerful symbol, especially the ace of spades—which is the highest single card in many card games.
 It's the top dog—even more powerful than the queen and king of spades!

 Whether you're inking a sole spade on your wrist or a playing card on your stomach, there are several cool ideas for you to toss around before you take the leap.
 While men and women both sport this lucky composition, men tend to gravitate towards it more than women.

 In this article, we'll discuss the meaning and look at many unique design ideas for ace of spade playing card tattoos.
 With all of these awesome suggestions, hopefully, you'll find some ideas or inspiration for your next tattoo!

 Is there a certain symbol or element that you would like incorporated with your spade design?
 Do you already have a body art piece that could use an additional symbol?
 Since the spade is so versatile, nothing is out of the question.
 They can be added to anything you want—butterflies, flames... if you can think it, you can ink it.

 Common Symbols and Elements Included With a Spade:

 - Harley Davidsons

 What do these symbols have in common?
 Many represent good luck.
 (But don't they represent death, as well?
 We'll get into this in the next section.)
 The point is, any of these lucky symbols can be associated and designed with the spade.

 Ace of spade designs aren't quite as versatile, but they still can be included with all the lucky tattoo symbols mentioned above.
 Some people choose to get a tattoo of a single card, but many opt for an array of cards—usually a royal flush, or A, K, Q, J, and 10, all in spades.